mprinc/vuejs.org/src/v2/guide/render-function.md

 ### `v-if` and `v-for`

-Wherever something can be easily accomplished in plain JavaScript, Vue render functions do not provide a proprietary alternative.
+<span class='important'>Wherever something can be easily accomplished in plain JavaScript, Vue render functions do not provide a proprietary alternative</span>.
 For example, in a template using `v-if` and `v-for`:

 ``` html
 <ul v-if="items.length">